Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket - Amazon Aurora

 Tip

 This only applies to the current active session.
-When you reconnect, you have to run the SET ROLE statement again to grant privileges.
+When you reconnect, you must run the SET ROLE statement again to grant privileges.
 For more information, see SET ROLE statement in the MySQL Reference Manual.

 Use the following statement for Aurora MySQL version 2: